Jebel Buhais: Discovery

-Stone Age
+Stone Age and Dark Millennium

 Dated to the late Stone Age, Neolithic finds at BHS 18 have been carbon-dated spanning some 1,000 years from 5,000 to 4,000 BCE, with burials at the site thought to be those of nomadic herders who travelled inland for the winter season.
 Jebel Buhais is unique as an inland neolithic site in the UAE, all other sites discovered to date have been coastal, and the site has yielded no evidence of burials in the following millennium.
 This is thought to be consistent with changing patterns of human life as a result of climate change: a spring discovered at Jebel Buhais dried up at this stage, an event contemporaneous with similar discoveries pointing to increased aridity in the interior of Oman.
-Throughout Southern Arabia, evidence of human inland settlement in the 3rd millennium BCE is scant.
+Throughout Southern Arabia, evidence of human inland settlement in the 4th millennium BCE is scant, leading to the phrase 'Dark Millennium', used to define and characterise the period from 4,000 to 3,200 BCE when the west coast and western interior were abandoned.

 Post-Neolithic era

 Subsequent burials at Jebel Buhais represent the early Bronze Age Hafit period (3200 - 2600 BCE), with many distinctive 'beehive' Hafit graves discovered.
 None, however, were found with human remains of that era.
 The subsequent era of human occupation, Umm Al Nar (2600-2000 BCE) is not represented at Jebel Buhais although there were Umm Al Nar period burials in nearby Mleiha.
-Iron Age burials, particularly the group of graves defined as BHS 85, are thought to be linked to the nearby Iron Age settlement site of Al Thuqeibah.

 Wadi Suq graves at Jebel Buhais include those found at BHS 8.
 A number of later burials, including some invasive later burials in older grave sites, are also evident at the site.
+Iron Age burials, particularly the group of graves defined as BHS 85, are thought to be linked to the nearby Iron Age settlement site of Al Thuqeibah.

+An Iron Age fort at Buhais, thought to date to the first millennium BCE (Iron Age II), was originally excavated by a team from Iraq in the 1970s.

+Late Iron Age weaponry found at Buhais (as well as Qattara and Rumailah) supports the theory that the area, once known to the Sumerians as Magan, was known to the Achaemenids as the satrapy of Maka.
+Evidenced both in inscriptions and texts from Persepolis, Maka supplied troops to Xerxes to fight in his army in 480 BCE according to Herodotus' Histories.
+Iron Age short swords with distinctive crescent pommels of a type found in Qattara are identical in form to that borne by the figure of a native of Maka carved in Darius II’s grave relief at Persepolis.